Introduction

 When a report is submitted, the following occurs automatically and in sequence:

-- Vision AI analyses reported images for nudity and violence, returning a likelihood score across content categories.
+- Vision AI returns a likelihood score for adult and violent content categories.

-- Both scan scores are stored against the report record in our database.
+- All scan scores are stored against the report record in our database.

-An administrator then reviews the report together with the scan scores and makes one of three decisions: uphold the suspension, reinstate the account, or escalate for further investigation.
+An administrator reviews every report together with the scan scores and makes one of three decisions: uphold the suspension, reinstate the account, or escalate for further investigation.

 Automated Decision-Making Disclosure

-The automatic suspension of a reported user's account constitutes automated decision-making under UK GDPR Article 22, as it has a significant effect on that user.
-We are transparent about this: every suspension triggers an immediate human admin review.
-The automated suspension is a precautionary safety measure — the substantive decision about the account is made by a human administrator with the benefit of the scan evidence.
+The automatic suspension of a user's account — whether triggered by upload-time Vision SafeSearch scanning or by report-triggered scan signals — constitutes automated decision-making under Articles 22A–22D of UK GDPR (as amended by the Data (Use and Access) Act 2025), as it has a significant effect on that user.
+We are transparent about this: every suspension triggers an immediate human administrator review by email alert.
+The automated suspension is a precautionary safety measure; the substantive decision about the account is made by a human administrator with the benefit of the scan evidence.
+Where scan scores do not reach the high-risk threshold, no automated account action is taken and the matter proceeds directly to human review.

 Paper Boat's search and discovery features match users based on shared visibility preferences.
 We do not use automated scoring, ranking, or profiling of users for discovery purposes.
 No inference about individual users is made or stored beyond the explicit preferences each user sets.